Breville Barista Express Review: Still Going Strong!

 Digital PID Temperature Control

-The first sign that the Breville Barista Express is serious about the pursuit of perfect coffee is the PID temperature controller centered on the actively heated group head.
+The first sign that the Breville Barista Express is serious about the pursuit of perfect espresso is the PID temperature controller centered on the actively heated group head.
 So what the heck is a PID controller, anyway?

 It’s basically just a sensor that constantly monitors and maintains the temperature of the brew head, ensuring a more perfect espresso extraction in the filter basket.